Universal Precautions: Understanding Their Purpose and Importance in Healthcare

-Working in a hospital setting is not an easy job: there are endless precautions to take and terms to know.
-In order to assist someone going into cardiac arrest, you must perform CPR, which could lead to being exposed to bodily fluids.
+Working in a hospital setting is not an easy job.
+There are endless precautions to take, terms to know, and things to be aware of.
+In order to assist someone who is in cardiac arrest, you must perform CPR, which could lead to being exposed to bodily fluids.
 You should always take certain precautions before helping a patient experiencing cardiac arrest.

 Universal precautions, which were established by the Center for Disease Control (CDC) in 1985 in order to protect healthcare workers from the HIV epidemic, are an essential tool for healthcare workers helping patients experiencing cardiac arrest or other health problems and events.
 They prevent the exposure and transmission of bloodborne pathogens and other potentially infectious materials (OPIMs).
 Today, universal precautions are essential knowledge for working in the medical field.
 They help healthcare workers protect everyone in the hospital.